Making a method static in Java is an important decision . Though, static

 using static factory method, couple of example of these in Java library is

 creating thread pool from Executors class.
+Executors provides

-lots of static methods to create different types of thread pool e.g.
+lots of static methods to create different types of thread pool e.g. public

-static ExecutorService newCachedThreadPool()
+static ExecutorService newCachedThreadPool(), public static

-ExecutorService newFixedThreadPool(int nThreads)
+ExecutorService newFixedThreadPool(int nThreads) etc. Another interesting

-use of static methods from JDK is collection classes e.g.
+use of static methods from JDK is collection classes e.g. Collections and Arrays which

 provides lot of static utility methods to operate on different kinds of